 , it is meant to be a "big picture" of the year ahead.
 For example, the school start date, number of instructional days, etc. When there is an emergency, whether it's weather-related, a facilities issue, or something else entirely, the administration must act quickly and board approval is not necessary.
 The board has a governance responsibility to provide the overall supports for student learning—not the management responsibility of handling day-to-day operations.
 IASB offers a school calendar template

-that can be customized to meet the needs of your district, located in the Policy & Legal Corner Toolbox on the IASB website.
+that can be customized to meet the needs of your district.

 requires that within 30 days of board members taking their oath of office, the district must post a telephone number or an email address for each board member.